marian-nmt/marian-dev/doc/graph.md

 # Expression graphs

-The design of deep learning framework in Marian is based on reverse-mode [auto-differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (also known as backpropagation) with dynamic computation graphs.
+The design of the deep learning framework in Marian is based on reverse-mode [auto-differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) (also known as backpropagation) with dynamic computation graphs.
 Computation graphs allow a great deal of freedom in network architectures, and they can deal with complicated structures like conditions and loops.
 The dynamic declaration, which means a new graph is created for each training instance (for a training example or a batch), is also advantageous.
 It allows handling of variably sized inputs, as well as the cases where the graph may change depending on the results of previous steps.